lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

 build-options
   A sequence of strings; they will be appended to the ant options when compiling.
 This option can be used to define additional properties, or to set other flags.
-If unspecified, by default it will take the value ``"-Dscalac.args.optimise=-optimise"``, meaning that an optimized build will take place.
-If you would like an unoptimized build instead, please just redefine "build-options" to an empty array.
+If left unspecified, no additional options will be passed to ant, and the default targets will produce a build that is **non-optimized**.
+In order to compile an optimized build, just append to build-options the string ``"-Dscalac.args.optimise=-optimise"``.

 Scala version numbers